 Yonah (in English known as the prophet Jonah) is sent to the people of the big city of Ninve, to ask them to repent.
-Yonah runs from the mission, and goes to the city of Jaffa to catch a ship that sails towards tarshishah (roughly meaning westwards).
+Yonah runs away from the mission, and goes to the city of Jaffa to catch a ship that sails towards Tarshish (roughly meaning westwards).
 One should note that in Hebrew the number 6 is called shesh.
 The number six symbolizes the material world that has six edges like a die, a cube sealed and closed from all directions where nothing higher can penetrate.

-Reading the bible, we need to know one simple fact: The bible is not a collection of mythological stories, nor is it a geography or history book.
+Reading the Bible, we need to know one simple fact: The Bible is not a collection of mythological stories, nor is it a geography or history book.
 The bible stories are dressed in a way that through the process of reading them, we follow the voyage of the human soul coming down from heaven to experience life on earth.

 Yonah pays the fee of the cruise and falls asleep in the stern of the ship, while a great storm is breaking.
 The captain comes and wakes Yonah, saying: “What about you a sleepy guy, go and call your God maybe he will change his mind and we won’t be lost in the storm!”
 The other sailors are in a panic and they are trying to find out for what reason the storm broke.

 Just like in the biological food chain, each little thought is swallowed by a bigger thought.
 In our case, the mechanical thinking (Yonah) is swallowed by a big fish (a bigger thought).
 The ocean (Hebrew: yam) represents the fact that there is always a bigger thought.
 The Hebrew word for right is yameen.
-The right side represent unlimited grace, like an ocean.
+The right side represents unlimited grace, like an ocean.
 It says in the Bible that the big fish was “sent” or “appointed” to swallow Yonah.
 The Hebrew word for that is “vay-man“.
 Just like the word for ocean yam, it has the letters Yud and Mem (y and m), which means that the ocean of wisdom (yam ha chochmah) always appoints a bigger force for the right side.

 illustration: Some rights reserved by del.art.ful